Montgomery County teacher vaccination effort left out private-school educators at start

 In the sprawling county, officials say they still have a long way to go in completing vaccinations of priority groups.
 First doses of vaccine for residents 75 and older have been given to nearly 20,000 people, but the group numbers 70,000 or more.

-And while more than 4,000 public-school employees are being vaccinated in the first round of the Montgomery-Hopkins effort, the public school system has 24,000 employees.
+And while more than 4,000 public-school employees are being vaccinated in the first round of the Montgomery-Johns Hopkins effort, the public school system has 24,000 employees.
 Roughly 9,000 are expected to be involved in the first phase of its reopening.

 Beyond that, an estimated 7,000 employees work in roughly 215 private and parochial schools, with an additional 15,000 people employed in child-care centers.